 - Need some inspiration for your next round of ad creative?
 Use the content ideas that have been helpful at generating attention.

 - Trying to find the right approach for your next social ad campaign?
-Try content ideas that are historically effective at generating conversions.
+Look at content ideas that have been historically effective at generating conversions.

 - Not sure which influencers to engage for your next marketing push?
 Use topics related to your industry as search terms to refine your search.